Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 On my second Sprinter Van, I decided against a permanent awning because I wanted as few things as possible hanging off of the van.
 Instead, we used the MoonShade which is a portable, budget-friendly shade solution that sets up pretty quickly (you can read my full review of the MoonShade here).

 In my third Sprinter, I opted for a Fiama awning.
-We’ve used it a few times so far, and I think a permanent awning has its pros and cons.
-It is quicker and easier to set up, and I do think it provides more shade than some of the portable options due to the fact that you can adjust the angle.
+We used it enough for me to consider it worth it, but I think a permanent awning has its pros and cons.
+It is quick and easy to deploy.

 However, with a permanent awning, you have to be very careful and pull it in if it gets windy, and there are also a lot of parts that can break.
-We’ve only used ours a few times, and we’ve already been having some issues trying to close it.
 There is also the added cost of a permanent awning, so you have to really think about how much you’ll use it and whether or not it’s worth it.

 Fiama awning on a 170" 4x4 Sprinter Camper Van